go-openapi/inflect/README.md

 > Acronyms are properly handled.
 A common use case is word pluralization.

 # Note to maintainers

+* This library is not used at all by other go-openapi packages and is somewhat redundant with go-openapi/swag/mangling (for camelcase etc).

 * Aug.
 2025: CI workflows have now moved to a shared repository go-openapi/ci-workflows